puppetlabs/pdk-templates/README.md

 ### .github/workflows/release_prep.yml

-> The auto release workflows prepares a module release PR.
+> The release_prep workflow prepares a module release PR.
 By default the workflow can be triggered manually when a release preparation PR needs to be created, however it allows setting a cron based trigger that can run automatically.
 To set up the automated release cron you can add a configuration to your .sync.yml file that matches the following example:
 ```yaml
 release_schedule:
    cron: '0 3 * * 6'